victorbianconi/send-verification-code/README.md

 this is the endpoint called during sign up from the client.

 # 2. submitVerificationCode
-after sign up, the client is invited to check their inbox to enter the verification code.
+second endpoint to be called after sign up, when the client is invited to check their inbox to enter the verification code.